woocart/localizations/UK/products-cosmetics.md

 Price: 13.50
 OPI nail lacquer is setting the industry standard as the most successful professional brand, earning recognition across the globe.
 The Classics are a collection of our best-selling lacquers in over 100 fashion-forward colours.
 Nail lacquer is the original nail polish formula that reinvented quality nail color, your top choice if you enjoy updating your manicure weekly.

-Benefits: Exceptional high gloss finish, with super-rich, chip resistant, long-lasting colour, from a professional formula.
+Benefits: Exceptional high gloss finish, with the super-rich, chip resistant, long-lasting colour, from a professional formula.
-Suggested Use: Prepare nails with OPI Natural Base Coat, apply 2 coats of lacquer using ProWide brush and seal with OPI Top Coat.
+Suggested Use: Prepare nails with OPI Natural Base Coat, apply 2 coats of lacquer using a ProWide brush and seal with OPI Top Coat.
 Awards: Sunday Times Style Beauty Awards 2015.
 Best Beauty Awards 2015.

 - For the red-obsessed.
 - Vibrant color for summer fun.
 - Made in the USA.

-### MAC Lustre Lipstick Pattisserie
+### MAC Lustre Lipstick Patisserie

 Price: 21.30
 A lightweight Lipstick formula with easy glide, sheer-to-medium buildable coverage and a lustrous finish.
 The iconic product that made MAC famous.
 This lightweight formula glides easily with sheer-to-medium buildable coverage and a lustrous finish.